British Columbia operates three business streams:

 1) Community Involvement

-Participation communities are actively involved in attracting the foreign entrepreneur, and helping them settle after arrival.
+Participation communities are actively involved in attracting foreign entrepreneurs and helping them settle after arrival.

 2) BC PNP Referrals